AdobeDocs/campaign-classic.pt-BR/help/platform/using/working-with-data-packages.md

 >[!IMPORTANT]
 >
->A Adobe não oferece suporte à importação entre diferentes versões.
+>A importação entre versões diferentes não é suportada pelo Adobe.
 <!--This is not allowed.
 Importing from 6.02 to 6.1, for example, is prohibited.
 If you do so, R&D won’t be able to help you resolve any issues you encounter.-->

 Preste atenção ao schema e à estrutura do banco de dados.
 A importação do pacote com o schema deve ser seguida pela geração do schema.